Kanha Tiger Reserve — location and key facts

 ₹1,320 + Portal fees

-Premium dates apply to core zones only — weekends and selected public holidays carry a 25% surcharge.
+Premium dates — weekends and selected public holidays — apply to core zones only and carry a 25% surcharge.
 Buffer zone has no premium surcharge.
-Portal fees is approximately ₹50.
+Portal fees is approx. ₹50.

-Cancellation allowed one day before safari date before 5:00 PM.
-Cancellation amount calculated as per slab on department fees plus ₹100 cancellation charge.
+Cancellation is allowed one day before safari date, before 5:00 PM.
+The cancellation amount is calculated as per slab on department fees plus ₹100 cancellation charge.

-There is no refund for cancellations due to weather, rain, or natural causes.
+• Refund: no refund applies for cancellations due to weather, rain, or natural causes

 Jabalpur is the primary access city for Kanha Tiger Reserve — Khatia gate, the main entry point.
 Kanha has three main entry gates at different locations.
 Whether arriving or departing, use the station codes and transport info below.